 Closely inspect the exterior areas of the homes for cracks, gaps, or damaged seals that may allow pests access indoors and use caulk, sealant, and weatherstripping where necessary.
 Always limit access to food sources by placing leftovers in the refrigerator or sealed containers and promptly removing spills and crumbs.
 Housepets should be treated to prevent fleas and ticks by a veterinarian.

 Why Should I Contact A Professional Pest Controller?

 Many property owners in this area underestimate how a relatively small intrusion from pests can quickly escalate into a full-blown infestation.
 After breaching the property’s exterior, many pests will begin to reproduce rapidly and become deeply entrenched within walls, below floors, and in other hard-to-reach areas.
 Other individuals will attempt to take matters into their own hands by trying do-it-yourself home treatment options from online retailers or local stores.

 Many of the mass-marketed consumer pest control products such as aerosol sprays, baiting systems, and traps are promoted as a “quick and easy” solution to the problems.
 Unfortunately, many of these options are insufficient for eradicating many pests and might contain harsh chemicals that pose health risks.
 Seeking assistance from a certified Ventura pest control professional is always the first step that should be taken when you suspect a problem.

 Licensed Pest Control Company In Ventura County

-Ventura Pest Control is truly a full-service team of pest extermination professionals, as we assist customers that are struggling with bed bugs, cockroaches, rodents, stinging insects, and many other potentially harmful pests that invade homes.
+Ventura Pest Control is truly a full-service team of home pest control experts and commercial exterminators in Ventura County, as we assist customers that are struggling with bed bugs, cockroaches, rodents, stinging insects, and many other potentially harmful pests that invade homes.
 Contact our office today for an onsite property inspection and estimate.